Compound drugs are:

 If the compound drug—or any ingredient in it—doesn’t pass the first step, your pharmacist can:

 - Remove the non-covered ingredient or replace it with a covered ingredient.

 - Contact your doctor to request a different drug to treat your condition.

 This step happens while you wait at the pharmacy.
 It may take 15-20 minutes.

 Step 3: Prior Authorization

 Your doctor can request prior authorization for the compound drug if they can’t substitute an ingredient or prescribe a different drug for you.
 To request prior authorization:

-- Download the Compound Drug Prior Authorization Form (available soon)
+- Contact Express Scripts to get a Compound Drug Prior Authorization Form

-- Give it to your doctor to complete and submit to Express Scripts (instructions will be on the form)
+- Give it to your doctor to complete and submit to Express Scripts (instructions are on the form)

 This step usually takes about 5 days from when Express Scripts gets all the necessary paperwork.

 If your compound drug doesn’t get approved, you have 90 days to request a formal appeal.